jidukrishna/spotify_updater/README.md

-# Spotify Playlist Updater and Shuffler via Telegram
+# 🎧Spotify Playlist Updater and Shuffler via Telegram

 A telegram bot to update or shuffle a playlist with songs from liked and shazam playlist.